AitorPereira/Automation/README.md

 # 🧰 Python Collection: Automation, Data & Web Apps

+Welcome! 👋

-Welcome! 👋 This repo is my Python toolbox 🛠️ Or in other words: a collection of projects for automation, data analysis, AI experiments, and backend utilities.
+This repo is part of my Python collection 📦 Or in other words: a collection of projects for automation, data analysis, AI experiments, and backend utilities.

 🚀 Tech Stack